WinterHackProj/webapp/README.md

 Therefore, 25.71 and 34.29 are the estimated target for A2 and A3 computed by our calculator.

 ## Future Improvement
+* Subject details (subject name, overall target score etc.) cannot be changed once you added the subject in homepage.
+* Add overall WAM calculation based on the current added subjects in homepage.
+*
 ## Image Reference
 The favicon image is from https://www.pinterest.com.au/pin/57350595241878813/.